 Offering cloud independence and liberating developers from the operational burden of running a streaming platform has been a key focus of Confluent Cloud’s vision.
 To address this, you need a fully managed, low-cost, self-service, Kafka-based event streaming platform, and the freedom to access this service and your data on any public cloud provider.

 It is precisely these pain points that we want to address.
-To this end, we are excited to announce two exciting new capabilities of Confluent Cloud.
-First, the launch of the self-service Confluent Cloud Professional.
-And second, the expansion of Confluent Cloud Enterprise and Professional to Google Cloud Platform.
+To this end, we are excited to announce the launch of self-service Confluent Cloud and availability on Google Cloud Platform.

-Confluent Cloud Professional: Liberating the Cloud First Streaming Developer
+Confluent Cloud: Liberating the Cloud-First, Event Streaming Developer

 - Self-service provisioning with zero upfront commitment.
 You don’t even need to enter a credit card until you actually spin up a cluster.